kondorsasi/saggy/README.md

 - Create a docker image of the appcalition.
 - Deploy it to Kubernetes or any other docker container.

-*you can use the following these docker images: mcr.microsoft.com/dotnet/sdk:5.0-alpine to build the app and mcr.microsoft.com/dotnet/aspnet:5.0-alpine to run the app on.
+*You can use the following these docker images: mcr.microsoft.com/dotnet/sdk:5.0-alpine to build the app and mcr.microsoft.com/dotnet/aspnet:5.0-alpine to run the app on.